heidi-holappa/comparison-analyzer/docs/general-information.md

       for location, type in reads_and_locations[read.query_name]:
         make correction to location (by -1)
         # validate:
-        # location is in in read,
+        # location is in read,
         # read has a cigar string,
         # read has an end location